 French ex-President Sarkozy stands trial for corruption

-Former French President Nicolas Sarkozy is going on trial on charges of corruption and influence peddling in a phone-tapping scandal, a first for the 65-year-old politician who has faced several other judicial investigations since leaving office in 2012
+Former French President Nicolas Sarkozy has gone on trial on charges of corruption and influence peddling in a phone-tapping scandal, a first for the 65-year-old politician who has faced several other judicial investigations since leaving office in 2012

 Sarkozy is being accused of having tried to illegally obtain information from a magistrate about an investigation involving him in 2014.